 Why Be Happy When You Can Be Normal? burrowed deep and made me laugh and weep.
 This memoir has a great warmth and an intensity and honesty that is rare and the writing is exceptional

 Winterson’s unconventional and winning memoir wrings humor from adversity as it describes her upbringing by a wildly deranged mother

 I didn't read Oranges as I thought that the subject matter didn't interest me I was under the impression it was about lesbians.
 Of course though this isn't the subject of either book.
 Why Be Happy is about an individuals search for self amongst the turmoil of being adopted.
 Her adoptee parents didn't deserve her or indeed want her but they did however give her the courage by default to get an education and use her inborn talents, a trait that her birth mothers relatives sadly never realised.It wasn't a funny book to me, just sad and a memoir of steely survival.

 Please log into the Vintage Books site by entering your email address and password below.

 A mission statement about the transformative power of reading; about the way it inspires ...

-Jeanette Winterson OBE is the author of ten novels, including Oranges are not the Only Fruit, The Passion and Sexing the Cherry; a book of short stories, The World and Other Places; a collection of essays ...
+Jeanette Winterson OBE is the author of ten novels, including Oranges are Not the Only Fruit, The Passion and Written on the Body; a book of short stories, The World and Other Places; a collection of essays ...